kefujiwa/libasm/README.md

 # libasm
-libasm is a project to rewrite following functions in assembly language.
+libasm is a project to rewrite following functions in assembly language (64 bits ASM).

 | name | content |
 | -- | -- |